aka: Self-Titled Album

 Music's way of straddling the line between No Title

 and In Case You Forgot Who Wrote It

-, a Self Titled (or "s/t", or "eponymous") Album is a record named after the artist(s) that created it.
-Often the first album of the band or used for debut albums or albums that mark a change in the band's sound or lineup.
+, a self-titled (or "s/t", or "eponymous") album is one that's named after the artist(s) who created it.
+Often used for debut albums or albums that mark a change in an artist's sound or lineup.